chrislattman/test-regex/README.md

 The fifth regex is `\W+`, which means one or more non-word characters.
 This is used to split a string into substrings that exclude any non-word characters (e.g. punctuation marks and whitespace).

 > Note: all but the C examples use Perl regex syntax, but the C example uses POSIX ERE (extended regular expressions) syntax.
 This is also reflected in the GNU and BSD versions of `grep -E`, respectively.
 To use Perl regex syntax in C, the libpcre3 library is available.

+> To compile the C example on Windows (which does not have regex.h as part of its C runtime), install libsystre for Mingw-w64: `pacman -S mingw-w64-ucrt-x86_64-libsystre`